Update Member Custom Attributes

 Member attributes like location may change from time to time.
 These can be updated with the Update a Member API.

-In option 1, the values of the attributes are already in your system.
+In option 1 and 2, the values of the attributes are already in your system.
 They just need to be assigned or changed in Zinrelo so they can be used for segmentation and personalization in the program.

 There are use cases when the attributes need to be updated based on the activities and rules configured in the loyalty program.
 A simple example is creating an attribute to track the number of purchases done through the program.
 A member attribute called “Number of Purchases” can be created, and its value can be increased by 1 each time the member makes a loyalty purchase.